Analysis Blog

 Underground Labyrinth - Flirting with Shadows- The theme of this area is a phantasmagorical shadow play; puppets and deception.
 I admittedly never had much of a read on this one, but the ideas of “light and shadow” are key here.
 Perhaps we could see it as an “allegory of the cave” thing (with Ecclesia being the cave) but I’m not certain.

 Forsaken Cloister - Gazing Towards Heaven- This is an interesting one, being a pretty small area and the location of the Cerberus statue (the guardian of hell, and Shanoa directly calls this place the gate into hell.)
 Despite this, the subtitle, interestingly, is “Gazing Towards Heaven”.
 After all, everything Ecclesia does as the “Lord’s work” is actually in service of the dark lord...
 A cloister is a typical part of a monastery or cathedral but something being cloistered can also mean “secluded or silent”- there is no music in this area, it is dead silent.
-Snd as for forsaken, they've already been abandoned by the heaven they are gazing towards.
+And as for "forsaken", they've already been abandoned by the heaven they are gazing towards.
 This area is the central connection between all segments of the castle.
+Additionally, to progress from here to the Final Approach, Shanoa must collect three pieces of a Dark Glyph to undo a sealed statue- much like her intended role in Ecclesia.

 3/22/23 - “WHY DIDN’T ALBUS JUST TELL SHANOA?”